mrdbourke/cs329s-ml-deployment-tutorial/README.md

 ## Where else your app will break

-During the tutorial (TODO: link... see timestamp 1:32:35), we saw the app we've deployed is far from perfect and we saw a couple of places where our app will break, but there's one more:
+During the tutorial (see [timestamp 1:32:31](https://youtu.be/fw6NMQrYc6w?t=5551)), we saw the app we've deployed is far from perfect and we saw a couple of places where our app will break, but there's one more:

 The default app (the on you'll get when you clone the repo) works with 3 models:
  * Model 1: 10 food classes from [Food101](https://www.kaggle.com/dansbecker/food-101).